gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 This pragma specifies that the specified entity, which must be a variable declared in a library level package, is to be marked as "Thread Local Storage" (`TLS`).
-On systems supporting this (which include Solaris, GNU/Linux and VxWorks 6), this causes each thread (and hence each Ada task) to see a distinct copy of the variable.
+On systems supporting this (which include Windows, Solaris, GNU/Linux and VxWorks 6), this causes each thread (and hence each Ada task) to see a distinct copy of the variable.

 The variable may not have default initialization, and if there is an explicit initialization, it must be either `null` for an